The following Tax practice note provides comprehensive and up to date legal information covering:

 DAC 6 amended Directive 2011/16/EU, the Directive for Administrative Cooperation (DAC).
 This is the fifth Directive amending the DAC and is therefore referred to (counting the original DAC plus the five amending Directives) as DAC 6.
 For information on the DAC, see Practice Note: Directive for administrative cooperation in the field of taxation (DAC)—FAQs.

 This Practice Note is about DAC 6 as implemented in the UK.
-All EU Member States were required to implement DAC 6, but this is a minimum standard and there are some significant differences between different countries’ rules, for example in the
+All EU Member States were required to implement DAC 6, but this is a minimum standard and there are some significant differences between different countries’ rules, for example in the formulation of the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.